jfayot/vite-plugin-cesium-engine/README.md

 No need to import CesiumWidget.css, no need to declare CESIUM_BASE_URL, the plugin does this for you.

-All you need to do is to provide the plugin to your vite config file:
+All you need to do is to insert the plugin in your vite config file:

 `vite.config.ts`